FOR IMMEDIATE RELEASE

 Product Liability: Defective Design, Unsafe Product - Alternative Design

 RENO, Nevada — Quintairos, Prieto, Wood & Boyer, P.A.
-(QPWB) trial attorneys Jay D. O’Sullivan, a partner in the Miami office and lead counsel in this matter, who is also a mechanical engineer; along with James J. McNally, partner in Miami and Jackeline S. Rodriguez, an associate also with the Miami office and an engineer, successfully defended a large recreational boating and engine manufacturer in a speedboat accident involving a 32-year-old plaintiff and mother of two who came into contact with the speedboat’s spinning propeller after entering the water when the speedboat accidentally backed up.
+(QPWB) trial attorneys Jay D. O’Sullivan, a partner in the Miami office and lead counsel in this matter, who is also a mechanical engineer; along with James J. McNally, an associate with the Miami office and an engineer, successfully defended a large recreational boating and engine manufacturer in a speedboat accident involving a 32-year-old plaintiff and mother of two who came into contact with the speedboat’s spinning propeller after entering the water when the speedboat accidentally backed up.
 As a result of the accident, the plaintiff suffered a right above-the-knee amputation.
 Throughout the litigation, plaintiff claimed $15 million in damages.

 This boating accident that occurred at Pyramid Lake, Nevada, inside the Paiute Reservation, because the plaintiff, an experienced boater, contrary to the instructions given to her by the boat’s owner, got out of her seat on the speedboat, climbed over the boat’s transom and then climbed onto the boat’s swim deck, all occurring with the speedboat still moving, and then jumped into the water to retrieve a toy belonging to her very upset and crying young son.
 As a result of the plaintiff’s action, her leg came in contact with the boat’s propeller.